67: No Such Thing As The Hoo-Hah Monologues

 Vagina had a huge spike in 1880.

-In when, in when?
+In when?
+In when?

 1880.

-Oh Mr. Johnson where's my vagina?
+Oh, Mr. Johnson, where's my vagina?
 I think it was called.

-Very much the Pharrell's happy of its time.
+Pretty much the Pharrell's happy of its time.

 Does it say?
 Does it say why it's fine?